-A mid-rise apartment building is typically a building that is more than four (4) floors but less than twelve (12) floors.
+A mid-rise apartment building is typically a building that has more than four (4) but less than twelve (12) floors.

 If the building has more than 12 floors, it is typically considered a high-rise.
 If it is lower than four floors, it is considered a low-rise or garden-style apartment.

 Quick Summary Video (if you prefer)…and then keep reading…

 Where to Find Mid-Rise Apartments